College of Dentistry Policies

 Missing Clinical Block Assignments

-If an alternate educational program cannot be arranged following a ‘Leave of Absence,’ the student may be considered for readmission for the next academic year, assuming that they were in good academic standing and are otherwise qualified as a student and that sufficient space exists to accommodate them in the ensuing class.
+If an alternate educational program cannot be arranged following a prolonged absence the student may be considered for readmission for the next academic year, assuming that they were in good academic standing and are otherwise qualified as a student and that sufficient space exists to accommodate them in the ensuing class.

 Leave of Absence

 Students are advised to review the Attendance Policy of the College carefully when an absence is necessary and consult with the Associate Dean for Academic Affairs and the Associate Dean for Student Affairs if an absence will be prolonged.
-Prolonged absences may result in a requirement to repeat a significant portion of the program and/or to petition for readmission.
+Prolonged absences may result in, withdrawal, a requirement to repeat a significant portion of the program and/or to petition for readmission.
 Prolonged absences may also affect eligibility for loan deferment and may require that students be listed as withdrawn.
-Additional information about the UTHSC leave of absence policy may be found at https://academic.uthsc.edu/policy_docs/loa_withdrawal.php.
+Traditionally, an absence of 30 days will result in automatic withdrawal from the University.
+More information on the University Withdrawal Policy may be found at: https://uthsc.policymedical.net

 Students may experience personal problems at some point in their dental education.
 The College of Dentistry will make every effort to provide reasonable accommodations, however in the event that an individual student’s educational needs cannot be met through reasonable accommodations, the student will be given the opportunity to withdraw from program, without prejudice.
 The student may be considered for readmission for the next academic year, assuming that they were in good academic standing and are otherwise qualified as a student and that sufficient space exists to accommodate them in the ensuing class.